El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 They just don't.

-This does not, there cannot be enough sympathy aroused by virtue of these illness events to propel her not for this office.
+This does not, there cannot be enough sympathy aroused by virtue of these illness events to propel her, not for this office.

-And then we also have to keep in mind that there's still a lot of the general population that has not seen, does not know the full extent of what happened yesterday, because the drive-bys and some of the social media sites are doing their best to hide.
+And then we also have to keep in mind that there's still a lot of the general population that has not seen, does not know the full extent of what happened yesterday, because the drive-bys and some of the social media sites are doing their best to hide the video from yesterday, for example.

-We'll take a brief time out here.
+We'll take a brief time out here, come back and get back to your calls.

 So don't go away.